ATR2400/Alex_T_Projects/QuickcalcV2.0/README.txt

 data points [X,Y] will be [0,0], [2,2], [4,16]

 Why does this matter?: A lower step value will result in a more accurate graph at the cost of longer time to display.
 This can become significant when graphing over larger intervals.
 A higher step value will result in a less accurate graph but with a quicker time to display.
 The inaccuracy becomes significant over short intervals.
+Step values below 0.01 are not recommended.

 ___________________________________